jpeak5/csc4356/docs/devnotes.md

+##2012-09-25
+consult with Prof Kooima in office hours to clear up some issues with the C language...
 ##2012-09-23
 Using the hello teapot example combined with lecture slides example code and with GL docs.

 ##2012-09-22
 Have been grappling with C pointers and their use in arrays.
 Also coming to understand that the Util3D modules are exactly that: